r-link/microtome_slides_simplified/README.md

 2. Cut out a wedge of the original image with the Polygon Lasso tool (GIMP shortcut: *F*)
-      - Select a wedge of the original picture (double click to end selection process)
+      - Select a wedge of the original picture
           - select a representative section of the sample (i.e., avoid tension and compression wood),
           - trace the ray parenchyma to avoid including incomplete vessels,
           - a subsample of around 300-500 vessels is sufficient, but 1000+ is preferable.
+      - In older versions of GIMP, a double click ends the selection process.
+In the current version, you have to press *Enter* instead.
       - Copy selection (*Ctrl + C*),
       - Paste selection to new file (*Ctrl + Shift + V*).
 Use the shortcut instead of creating a new file manually - this way the